Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### Which Ausländerbehörde should I go to?

+If you are a Berlin resident, you must go to the Berlin Ausländerbehörde.
+You can also [register your address](/glossary/Anmeldung) in Brandenburg, and apply to a Brandenburg Ausländerbehörde.
+It's sometimes faster.[^5]

-**It depends** on what you need to do, and on your nationality.
-There are two *Ausländerbehörde* locations: [Keplerstraße](https://service.berlin.de/standort/327437/en/) and [Friedrich-Krause-Ufer](https://service.berlin.de/standort/121885/en/).
-Each *Ausländerbehörde* offers different services for different nationalities.
-You must go to the correct one.
+Berlin has two *Ausländerbehörden*: [Keplerstraße](https://service.berlin.de/standort/327437/en/) and [Friedrich-Krause-Ufer](https://service.berlin.de/standort/121885/en/).
+They provide different services, and you must choose the correct one.

 - [List of services at Friedrich-Krause-Ufer](https://service.berlin.de/standort/121885/)
 - [List of services at Keplerstraße](https://service.berlin.de/standort/327437/en/)